|

 Continue reading SHOCK: Poms Win Something

-By Bluey Crackersport, on November 30th, 2000 The Australian nation rejoiced as one today as it slumped to 4th place in Olympics.
+The Australian nation rejoiced as one today as it slumped to 4th place in Olympics.

 “I like coming second so much, I’ll have two of ’em” said King Packy The Second on behalf of his followers.